 - you’re no longer entitled to submit an application

-- your intellectual property right no longer has effect (for example if it expires or is sold)
+- your intellectual property right no longer has effect, if it has expired or is sold

 After you have contacted the AFA Approvals team, your application can then be amended or revoked.